davidonete/cmangos-transmog/README.md

 # Transmog
-Module to allow changing your equipped item appearances with ones in your bags or banks.
-This tries to simulate the transmog feature introduced in Cataclysm, with the exception that only items in your posession can be used (not every item you ever collected).
+Module to allow changing your equipped item appearances with any items you have ever obtained during your characters lifetime.
+This tries to simulate the transmog feature introduced in Cataclysm.

 The transmog npc will be located in Stormwind Mage Tower and in Orgrimmar Valley of Spirits.